bash-ful/swayca/README.md

 # swayca
 sway-config-appender, a bash script that allows you to append config files for your Sway needs

-## what
-this script allows you to append a different Sway config to the "main" config, effectively allowing you to have presets that you can select and activate during Sway runtime. i made this script in a way that modifies the main Sway config file as little as possible
+this script allows you to append a different Sway config to the "main" config, effectively allowing you to have presets that you can select and activate during Sway runtime. i made this script in a way that modifies the main Sway config file as little as possible. the script uses Sway's `include` to point to a symlink, which the script modifies to point to different files (i.e. the configs)
-## why
-you can switch between configs to append to Sway's main config, allowing you to store and cycle through your configs that may modify Sway's functionality and appearance. as to why i made this script, it's fun
-## how (it works)
-it uses Sway's `include` to point to a symlink, which the script modifies to point to different files (i.e. the configs)

 # prerequisites
 - Sway